justinmeiners/justinmeiners.github.io/floorplan-scanning/README.md

 ![ar scan](ar-scan.png)

-This describes an augumented reality workflow for capturing a 3D mesh of an environment, and recording points of interest.
+This describes an augmented reality workflow for capturing a 3D mesh of an environment, and recording points of interest.
 A key idea is to capture all the user interactions and raw 3D data first.
-Later in a post-process step, we determine user intent and relative positioning using complete global ifnormation.
+Later in a post-process step, we determine user intent and relative positioning using complete global information.

 ## Floor Plan Extraction